Auslander regular algebras and Coxeter matrices: Preliminaries

-$A$ is called \emph{$n$-Gorenstein} if $\pdim I^i \leq i$ for all $i=0,1,...,n-1$. $A$ is called \emph{Auslander-Gorenstein} if $A$ is $n$-Gorenstein for all $n$ and $\idim A< \infty$.
-An Auslander-Gorenstein algebra $A$ is called \emph{Auslander regular} if it additionally has finite global dimension. \end{definition} We remark that an Auslander-Gorenstein algebra is \emph{Iwanaga-Gorenstein}, meaning $\idim A_A = \idim {}_{A}A < \infty$, see \cite[Corollary 5.5]{AR}.
+$A$ is called \emph{$n$-Gorenstein} if $\pdim I^i \leq i$ for all $i=0,1,\dots,n-1$. $A$ is called \emph{Auslander--Gorenstein} if $A$ is $n$-Gorenstein for all $n$ and $\idim A< \infty$.
+An Auslander--Gorenstein algebra $A$ is called \emph{Auslander regular} if it additionally has finite global dimension. \end{definition} We remark that an Auslander--Gorenstein algebra is \emph{Iwanaga-Gorenstein}, meaning $\idim A_A = \idim {}_{A}A < \infty$, see \cite[Corollary 5.5]{AR}.
 The generalised Nakayama conjecture, see \cite{AR2}, states that every simple $A$-module has finite grade.
 This conjecture is open in general but well-known for Iwanaga-Gorenstein algebras.
 Since we did not find an explicit reference, we give a quick proof here: \begin{lemma} Let $A$ be an Iwanaga-Gorenstein algebra.
 Then every simple $A$-module has finite grade. \end{lemma} \begin{proof} If there is an $i$ with $\Ext_A^i(S,A) \neq 0$, then $S$ has finite grade by definition.
 Now assume $S$ is a simple $A$-module with $\Ext_A^i(S,A)=0$ for all $i \geq 1$.
 Then $S$ is a maximal Cohen-Macaulay $A$-module (also called Gorenstein projective $A$-module) by \cite[Theorem 2.3.3]{C}.
 Here we used the assumption that $A$ is Iwanaga-Gorenstein.
 Since every maximal Cohen-Macaulay module satisfies $\Hom_A(S,A) \neq 0$ by \cite[Lemma 2.1.4]{C}, the statement of the lemma follows. \end{proof}

-The next definition is due to Iyama. \begin{definition} Let $A$ be a finite dimensional algebra and let
+The next definition is due to Iyama. \begin{definition} Let $A$ be a finite-dimensional algebra and let

 be a minimal injective coresolution of $A$.
 Then $l \geq 0$ is a \emph{dominant number} of $A$ if $\pdim I^i < \pdim I^l$ holds for any $i$ with $0 \leq i < l$.

 \end{definition}

 The next theorem was shown by Iyama in \cite[Theorem 1.1]{I}: